 Make cities and human settlements inclusive, safe, resilient and sustainable.

-Cities are our future.
-An estimated 70 percent of the global population will live in urban areas by 2050, escalating the demand for clean air and water, transportation, housing and more.
-Providing basic services will pose steep challenges related to resource-use efficiency, environmental degradation and increasing inequality.
+Decisions made in cities today will determine whether humans succeed at creating a sustainable future.
+An estimated 70% of the global population will live in urban areas by 2050, escalating the demand for clean air and water, transportation, housing and more.
+This poses steep challenges related to inequities in urban service provision, resource use, environmental degradation and economic productivity.

-WRI Ross Center for Sustainable Cities focuses on realizing the potential of cities by identifying solutions for sustainable urban growth (SDG 11.3) and more equal cities for all (SDG 10).
-It works in close collaboration with the WRI Climate Resilience Practice to strengthen cities’ resilience to climate change (SDG 11.3, SDG 11.A, SDG 11.B).
+WRI Ross Center for Sustainable Cities works to identify solutions for sustainable urban growth (SDG 11.3), enable access to safe, affordable and accessible transport systems (SDG 11.2) and create more equal cities (SDG 10).
+We collaborate with the WRI Climate Resilience Practice to strengthen cities’ resilience to climate change (SDG 11.3, SDG 11.A, SDG 11.B).
 Our Building Energy Accelerator fast-tracks solutions for low-emission buildings and affordable housing (SDG 11.1).
-Our Sustainable Urban Mobility program aims to accelerate cleaner transportation systems, particularly electric vehicles (SDG 11.2).
+Our Sustainable Urban Mobility program aims to accelerate safer and cleaner transportation systems, including electric vehicles (SDG 11.2).

 This report highlights how the Urban Community Resilience Assessment (UCRA) was piloted in three cities, its potential to build more climate-resilient cities and communities, and ways to enhance the tool for future implementation.